jslowick/naia/1-Atlas/3-Eastern Side/4-Sea of Night/Black Sand Beach/Black Sand Beach.md

-There is an island in the Sea of Night that the only access to it is a beach with sand as black as coal.
+There is an island in the [[4-Sea of Night]] that the only access to it is a beach with sand as black as coal.
 People avoid this place at all cost.
+Imposing and daring those brave enough to cross the beach is the [[Ebon Keep]], surrounded by [[The Eidolons]].